 Alfred Hitchcock ‘Directs’ a LIFE Magazine Story, 1942

-By the summer of 1942, the conflagration sparked by Germany’s swift and brutal aggression against numerous nations — including bombing raids on London — and by the Japanese attack on Pearl Harbor in December 1941 had spread far and wide enough that the conflict could legitimately be seen as a second “world war.”
+By the summer of 1942, the conflagration sparked by Germany’s swift and brutal aggression against its neighbors—including bombing raids on London—and by the Japanese attack on Pearl Harbor in December 1941 had spread far and wide enough that the conflict could legitimately be seen as a second “world war.”
 The Axis powers had invaded (and, in most cases, conquered) countries from northern Europe and Russia to North Africa and the southwestern Pacific.
-From the Allies’ perspective, news from the various fronts was not especially encouraging — and it would be another full year before momentum shifted, perceptibly and permanently, from the Axis to the British, Soviets, Americans and troops from more than a dozen other allied countries.
+From the Allies’ perspective, news from the various fronts was hardly encouraging—and it would be another full year before momentum shifted from the Axis to the British, Soviets, Americans and troops from more than a dozen other allied countries.

 As in all wars, propaganda played a central role in the mission and the strategies of the combatants.
-However, where the Axis had legendarily shrill and, at times, unhinged characters like Joseph Goebbels in charge of their “messaging,” the far-more-fortunate Allies could and did call on the greatest propagandists of all time: Hollywood directors.
-Acknowledged movie masters like Frank Capra, John Ford, Howard Hawks, Michael Curtiz, John Huston and others made documentaries and films that exhorted “the free people of the world” — i.e., those still resisting Axis aggression — to do whatever was in their power to help the Allied cause.
+However, where the Axis had legendarily shrill and, at times, unhinged characters like Joseph Goebbels in charge of their “messaging,” the far-more-fortunate Allies could and did call on the greatest propagandists of all time: Hollywood filmmakers.
+Acknowledged movie masters like Frank Capra, John Ford, Howard Hawks, Michael Curtiz, John Huston and others made documentaries and films that exhorted “the free people of the world”—i.e., those still resisting Axis aggression—to do whatever was in their power to help the Allied cause.

 As LIFE told its readers in the introduction to the piece: